Key Biscayne

 Key Biscayne (Cayo Vizcaíno) is an island located in Miami-Dade County, Florida, located between the Atlantic Ocean and Biscayne Bay.
 It is the southernmost of the barrier islands along the Atlantic coast of Florida, and lies south of Miami Beach and southeast of Miami.
 The key is connected to Miami via the Rickenbacker Causeway, originally built in 1947.

 The northern portion of Key Biscayne is home to Crandon Park, a county park.
 The middle section of the island consists of the incorporated Village of Key Biscayne.
 The southern part of the island is now protected as Bill Baggs Cape Florida State Park, adjacent to Biscayne National Park, one of the two national parks in Miami-Dade County.

 Name

-Hernando de Escalante Fontaneda related that a sailor from the Bay of Biscay, called the Viscayno or Biscayno, had lived on the lower east coast of Florida for a while after being shipwrecked.
+The Spanish Hernando de Escalante Fontaneda related that a sailor from the Bay of Biscay, in what is now the northern coast of Spain, had lived on the lower east coast of Florida for a while after being shipwrecked.
 A 17th-century map shows Cayo de Biscainhos, the probable origin of Key Biscayne.